suculent/thinx-device-api/README.md

 ## The Purpose

-> Update IoT device by pushing to a Git repository.
-Swap operating system for another over-the-air.
-Migrate multiple devices at once between WiFi networks.
+* Update IoT device by pushing a code to a Git repository.
+We'll build it.
+* Swap operating system for another over-the-air.
+* Migrate multiple devices at once between WiFi networks.
+* THiNX provides complete IoT infrastructure for your device (where the data storage and visualisation can be fully up to you).
+* automatic updates for headless devices, or semi-automatic (with user consent after build and tests succeed)

-As a user I have already many IoT new and/or legacy devices at home and new platforms are coming every day.
+> As a user I have already many IoT new and/or legacy devices at home and new platforms are coming every day.

-Sometimes we need to change WiFi credentials on a wireless switch mounted on a ceiling.
+> Sometimes we need to change WiFi credentials on a wireless switch mounted on a ceiling.
 The other day I we want to swap whole firmware for new one, but not always to rewrite working legacy Lua or Micropython code to PlatformIO.

-It also covers other use-cases like remotely managing devices for customers with automatic updates for headless devices, or semi-automatic (with user consent after build and tests succeeded).

-> That's why we have decided to create the über-platform: THiNX.
+That's why we have decided to create the über-platform: THiNX.

-Currently we're capable of building firmwares for PlatformIO, NodeMCU and Micropython (and simple Arduino firmware is also coming soon)
+## Supported hardware

+Currently the platform supports building firmware for Arduino, PlatformIO (also with ESP-IDF), NodeMCU, Mongoose, Micropython and features JavaScript library that is intended to use on any hardware capable of running a Node.js server.

+## Features

 * Remote Things Management console for monitoring devices, attaching source code, pushing data, managing incoming payloads and firmware updates.

-* Implements Continuous Integration practices to update device apps/configurations from a GitHub repository using commit hooks.
+* Continuous Integration practices to update device apps/configurations from a GitHub repository using commit hooks

-* Helps building secure MQTT infrastructure as an optional side-chain transport layer.
+* Building secure MQTTS infrastructure as an optional side-chain transport layer.

-* Serves as an IoT device registration endpoint while storing device data using CouchDB server and Redis session-store.
+* Device registration endpoint while storing device data using CouchDB server and Redis session-store.

 * API is a back-end data provider (security agent) for RTM Admin Console Application.